TrevorLaNouette/Amazon_Vine_Analysis/README.md

 ## Summary:
-My data did not contain any bias as pertaining to paid vs unpaid reviews as there were not paid reviews in the data set.
-Additional analysis on other categories of amazon products that contain paid reviews would need to be conducted to determine if the paid vs unpaid average review (star rating) differ significantly.
+My data did not contain any bias as pertaining to paid vs unpaid reviews as there were no paid reviews in the data set.
+Additional analysis of other product categories that contain paid reviews would need to be conducted to determine if paid vs unpaid bias towards average review (star rating) exhist.